maybleMyers/chromaforge/README.md

 use a very long positive prompt and a very long negative prompt.
 forge doesn't seem to work with all quantized model, Q4_K_S fail, but Q4_1 work

-To update to torch 2.7.0 with cuda 12.8 on windows, navigate to your home directory ie c:/chromaforge and run these commands: venv/scripts/activate
+To update to torch 2.7.0 with cuda 12.8 on windows and install sage attention, navigate to your home directory ie c:/chromaforge and run these commands:
+venv/scripts/activate
 pip install torch==2.7.0+cu128 torchvision==0.22.0+cu128 --index-url https://download.pytorch.org/whl/cu128
+pip install -U "triton-windows<3.4"
+pip install .\sageattention-2.1.1+cu128torch2.7.0-cp310-cp310-win_amd64.whl

 ## Changlog
+5/27/2025
+    Fixed the sage attention implementation to work with chroma.
 5/25/2025
     Add support for sage and flash attention from this pr: https://github.com/lllyasviel/stable-diffusion-webui-forge/pull/2881  from @spawner1145
     use the methods by adding --use-sage-attention or --use-flash-attention  ... upon testing by a few people does not seem to have an increase on speed at all.